microbecode/evm-connector/README.md

 ## Possible questions

-This tool is mostly meant for developers who know what they are doing.
-Anyway, here are answers to some of the most obvious questions:
+Answers to some common questions:

+<p>Q: Where are types `uint` and `int`?
+A: Those are just alias names for `uint256` and `int256`, respectively.
+So use the types with the bit amount specified. </p>

 <p>Q: What is the "default" function type?
 A: It means there is no explicit function type specified in the function signature.
 It implies a "nonpayable" function which can do state changes but has no special properties. </p>

 <p>Q: Why can't I sometimes see the result of the function execution?
 A: There is no way to get function result data if the call is in a real transaction.</p>

 <p>Q: Why is there an option to specify the execution type?
-A: Normally you can just leave this to be the default value.But if you need, for example, the return value from a state-changing function, you can change this to "Local call" to simulate calling the function as type `view` even if really isn't a `view` function.
+A: Normally you can just leave this to be the default value.
+But if you need, for example, the return value from a state-changing function, you can change this to "Local call" to simulate calling the function as type `view` even if really isn't a `view` function.
 This way you can get the resulting data (although no state changes are performed).</p>

 ## Future development

 Some future development is considered and issues are created for those this repo.
 Please feel free to leave feedback!

 # Technical stuff